-The materials used to support the candidacy of Mr. Trump were a series of emails from, and to, the Democratic National Committee which were perfectely genuine but selected to bring discredit on the campaign of Ms. Clinton.
+The materials used to support the candidacy of Mr. Trump were a series of emails from, and to, the Democratic National Committee which was perfectly genuine but selected to bring discredit on the campaign of Ms. Clinton.
 This material was part of a trove of such material obtained by an American domestic intelligence agent and sold to Russian interests.

 In June of 2016, Mr. Trump’s son, Donald Trump Jr., Mr. Trump’s son-in-law Jared Kushner, and his presidential chairman Paul Manafort met with a Russian lawyer when they were told the Russian intelligence had acquired highly damaging information concerning Mrs. Hillary Clinton, the Democratic Party candidate.

-Russian property developer, Aras Agalarov had arragned this meeting.
-Subsequently the information gleaned from this meeting was given to Aras Agalarov from Russian prosecutor-general Yuri Chaika.
+Russian property developer, Aras Agalarov had arranged this meeting.
+Subsequently, the information gleaned from this meeting was given to Aras Agalarov from Russian prosecutor-general Yuri Chaika.

-Because the Trumps, both father and son, were not discreet, the American Central Intelligence Agency, who were subjecting both Trumps to surveillance, learned of some of the contacts with Russian government personnel and one of their internal memos spoke very disparingly of these contacts.
+Because the Trumps, both father, and son, were not discreet, the American Central Intelligence Agency, who were subjecting both Trumps to surveillance, learned of some of the contacts with Russian government personnel and one of their internal memos spoke very disparagingly of these contacts.